Kingofthescript/Demonify-IMG-LOGGER-STUB-V.24/README.md

 DISCORD: https://discord.gg/p7J7SZV4JD

 HOW TO SETUP
+MAKE SURE TO PEN THE BAT FILE "setup" BEFORE DOING THE STEPS BELOW!!!
 1. Open the img logger builder ![image](https://user-images.githubusercontent.com/121552724/223179955-f2e1c48a-0cbb-4601-9f6f-f28fdbe3cd48.png)
 IT WILL ASK FIR A WEBHOOK AND AN IMAGE URL